Beliavsky/Fortran-Tools/README.md

 [FF08Obfuscate](https://www.megms.com.au/ff08obfuscate.htm): command line tool for generating a superficially obfuscated variant of the source of a Fortran 2008 program, written in Fortran 2003 by IanH.
 It does this by modifying the identifiers in the program and rendering the code without any source comments.

-[findent](https://github.com/MFTabriz/findent): indent and convert Fortran sources, by wvermin and MFTabriz
+[findent](https://github.com/MFTabriz/findent): indents and beautifies Fortran source, fixed and free format, and converts Fortran fixed format to Fortran free format, by wvermin and MFTabriz.
+[Findent-pypi](https://github.com/gnikit/findent-pypi), by gnikit, has PyPi wheels.

 [flower](https://github.com/urbanjost/flower): converts free-format Fortran code to all lowercase or all uppercase, by urbanjost.
 In each case comments and quoted text are left as-is.